-When I got down there I found four or five other ladies there and about -well, probably, twelve or fifteen men.
+And some playful remark was made.
+I slapped one of them on the back.
+I was quite well acquainted with the men and we made one or two brief remarks, and, as they testified on the stand, I got on the car right then and there with my wife and two children, in company with Mrs. Holmes, and they saw that.
+I went down to Fifth avenue.
+When I got down there I found four or five other ladies there and about-well, probably, twelve or fifteen men.
 It was about 8:30 o'clock when we opened-I guess it was.
-We staid there about half an hour.
-We settled the business: About the time we were through with it a committee came from the Haymarket, saying: "Nobody is over there but Spies.
+We stayed there about half an hour.
+We settled the business.
+About the time we were through with it a committee came from the Haymarket, saying: "Nobody is over there but Spies.
 There is an awful big crowd, 3,000 or 4,000 people.
 For God's sake send somebody over.
 Come over, Parsons; come over, Fielden."
 Well, we went there.
 The meeting was adjourned and we all went over there together-all of us; my wife, Mrs. Holmes, two other ladies, and my two little children, went over to the Haymarket meeting.
-And these ladies from which I spoke.
+And these ladies sat ten feet behind the wagon from which I spoke.